gristmill/static_map/README.md

 * sensor Boolean  - autodetect user user location
 * markers Array of Hashes    - location of pin on map, requires location address or lat/long
 * maptype String  - satelite, road... etc
+* path String     - path to write file to when #save is called
 * alt String      - alt text if using image tag
 * title String    - title text if using image tag